-Here are our five top tips on how to declutter and refresh:
+Here are our 6 top tips on how to declutter and refresh:

 As a general rule, products with active ingredients like Vitamin C, Retinol or plant extracts have a shorter shelf life, while your fundamentals with fewer actives like cleansers or toners last longer.